bharatsharma19/Global-Translate/README.md

 ## Contributing

 Feel free to submit issues, feature requests, or pull requests.
-For more information, check out the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+For more information, ping me.

 ## Contact